 Utah Shutters builds custom plantation shutters employing a variety of woods.
-At the current time we do not build plastic or composite shutters as we feel the natural wood not only adds incredible beauty and value to your home but often turns out to be just as durable as a plastic, composite or faux-wood plantation shutters.
+At the current time we do not build composite shutters as we feel the natural wood not only adds incredible beauty and value to your home but often turns out to be more durable as a composite or faux-wood (HDF) plantation shutters.

-The types of wood most often used in our interior shutters include: basswood, alder wood and North American Poplar.
-We also offer an import wood that is comparable to MDF shutters.
-Though this import wood is still a natural hardwood and is better than using MDF.
+The types of wood used most often for our interior plantation shutters include: basswood, alder and North American Poplar.
+We also offer an import wood that is comparable in price to HDF shutters.
+Though this import wood is still a natural hardwood and is better than using HDF.
 While each of these woods have their pros and cons and are discussed more extensively in the links below, generally speaking the wood shutter types are fairly similar in durability and vary in other areas.